Frequently Asked Questions

 How are notifications provided?

-Am I automatically registered for notifications when the offender arrives at the Department of Corrections?
+As a victim, am I automatically registered for notifications when the offender arrives at the Department of Corrections?

 What information about the offender can be provided?